Why do cats fight?

 Cats are territorial animals.
 They fight with other cats to protect their territory or to gain more territory.
 Our vets regularly see wounds as a result of cats fighting with each other, although cats are also occasionally bitten by dogs and rodents.

 Be aware that even the friendliest of cats can get into fights, while pets who live together sometimes end up having aggressive altercations over food, toys or even their favourite place to lie.

 If you suspect your cat has been badly injured in a cat fight seek urgent advice from your vet or, out of hours, your nearest Vets Now.

 What are the most common cat fight injury symptoms?

-Some bite wounds are glaringly obvious while others may be hidden by fur.
+Some cat fight injuries wounds are glaringly obvious while others may be hidden by fur.
 Small punctures, which can be just as dangerous as open wounds, are also often hard to spot.

 While all cats are different, it’s likely those suffering from a bite wound will display one or more of the following signs:

 - Crying or growling

 - Pocket of pus on the skin forming an abscess